-Amethyst blends beautifully with blue sapphires and contrasts equally well against the dazzling whiteness of a diamond.
+Amethyst blends beautifully with blue sapphires.
+It contrasts equally well against the dazzling whiteness of a diamond.

 Deep purple – Prized Amethysts in Bespoke Jewellery

 The February birthstone Amethyst takes pride-of-place in bespoke jewellery design.
 Large Amethysts make an affordable large gemstone.
-Positioned between accented diamonds, a beautifully cut Amethyst makes a striking statement.
+With diamond accents, a large cut Amethyst makes a striking statement.
 This is especially relevant for gemstones with deep purple hues.

 Surrounded by diamonds, this floral designed Amethyst and diamond ring makes a striking impact, set with a large oval cut deep-purple Amethyst.